Independent EICR testing for landlords, homebuyers, and homeowners across Swansea and the Gower Peninsula

 Most two and three-bedroom terraced houses in Brynmill, Uplands, and Townhill take between two and three hours to inspect fully.
 The time depends on the number of circuits, the accessibility of the consumer unit, and whether any circuits require additional testing due to suspected faults.
 Properties with older wiring or multiple consumer units may take longer.
 Our assessors work through the whole property systematically and do not leave before testing is complete.

 Older rewirable fuse units or early MCB-only consumer units do not automatically produce a failing result, but they are very likely to produce a C2 outcome code due to the absence of RCD protection.
 A C2 code means the property cannot be legally re-let until the defect is resolved.
 For landlords, this in practice means upgrading to a modern consumer unit with RCD protection before the tenancy continues.
 Consumer unit replacement in Swansea typically costs between £400 and £700 installed by a registered electrician.
-We can advise on this and connect you with NICEIC-registered contractors in the SA area.
+We recommend budgeting for this upgrade proactively rather than discovering it during a compliance inspection with a tenancy start date already booked.

 Yes.
 Our assessors cover the full SA postcode area including Mumbles (SA3 4), Gower villages (SA3 1, SA3 2, SA3 3), Penclawdd, and the Loughor estuary area.
 Coastal and rural properties in the SA3 postcode often have mixed-age installations - particularly in holiday lets or converted agricultural properties - where a full EICR is especially useful before new tenancies or property sales.
 Travel to SA3 is included in our standard fixed pricing with no additional mileage charge.